-Our barcode FAQs and how-to's have lots of information to help get you started.
+What kind of barcode do you want to make?
+Our barcode FAQs and how-to's have lots of information to help you get started.

 Code 128 barcodes are used in the inventory, shipping and distribution chain.
 GS1-128 barcodes are a type of Code 128 based on GS1 system specifications.

 Code 39 (sometimes called '3 of 9') barcodes are a used for ID, inventory, asset management and tracking purposes.

 UPC, EAN, ISBN, ISSN and JAN barcodes are placed on retail products and books, magazines and newspapers, and usually scanned at point-of-sale.

 Interleaved 2 of 5 (ITF) barcodes are used in the shipping industry on corrugated boxes and pallets, and in some laboratories.